-- In environments where multiple Citrix Provisioning servers are deployed with the same VHD, but have different file system timestamps, data might be cached multiple times.
-Due to this limitation, we recommend using VHDX format, rather than VHD for virtual disks. - After reinstalling XenServer, the accelerator cache remains configured in the Citrix Provisioning database.
+- A XenServer Citrix Provisioning site object must be created and configured with the storage repository (SR) before the Citrix Provisioning console establishes a proxy connection on the VM. - Citrix Provisioning calls the XenServer API to check if the proxy feature is enabled before it exposes any provisioning/XenServer proxy interfaces. - Citrix Provisioning configures the XenServer proxy for devices using the Citrix Virtual Apps and Desktops Setup Wizard and the Streamed VM Setup Wizard. - Citrix Provisioning targets are aware of their proxy status.
+Once the feature is installed, no additional configuration tasks are required. - After reinstalling XenServer, the accelerator cache remains configured in the Citrix Provisioning database.
 This process causes an error in the VM setup wizard because Citrix Provisioning assumes that the cache still exists.
 To resolve this issue, delete and then add the XenServer host using the provisioning console.
 This procedure enables Citrix Provisioning to clear the stored cache configuration.
-After the stored cache configuration has been cleared, the administrator can create one in XenCenter.
+After the stored cache configuration has been cleared, the administrator can create a one in XenCenter.